Doctor Visits

 • Having a low body weight

-• Having a parent who had osteoporosis or broke a bone
+• Having a parent who had osteoporosis or a hip fracture

 Treatment Options